- Programs & Services

 SGIFs are short focus groups with students initiated at the request of a faculty member or other instructor.
 A SGIF takes about 20 minutes; faculty are asked to leave the room while the session is being conducted.
 All feedback is anonymous.

-Typically, we receive requests for SGIFs around the mid-semester point, though certainly, we can do them at other times, as well.
-When requesting a SGIF, you'll want to select a couple of possible dates (given staffing limitations and the volume of SGIF requests, we may or may not be able to accommodate your top choice).
-You'll want to choose days when you can give up 20 minutes of your class meeting.
+Due to the purpose of a SGIF session - to obtain formative feedback at a time when you can act on that feedback for the current group of students - we typically conduct SGIFs only around the mid-semester point of a course (regardless of the duration of the course).
+When requesting a SGIF, you'll want to select a couple of possible dates at or around mid-term.
+Given staffing limitations and the volume of SGIF requests, we may or may not be able to accommodate your top choice.
+Choose dates upon which you can give up 20 minutes of your class meeting time.

 We ask students two open‐ended questions: 1) What aspects of this class do you feel are particularly effective for helping you learn the course material?
 And 2) What suggestions do you have for improving your learning experience in this class?
 Faculty are welcome to ask for different questions, but we have found that these two questions typically get at all the things a faculty member could hope to hear about-and also at other things that more specific questions might not elicit.
 (There is also a space for "Additional Comments," in case they want to record something that doesn't quite fall into one of those questions.)